How to create an event

 Dates: If you're organising a once-off event, just click on the fields under 'Event start date and time' and 'Event end date and time' to choose your event dates.
 If your event is a series, click 'Schedule a series of events.'
 Click here for help creating a series with multiple dates.

-Venue: If you've used Quicket before and this event is at the same venue as a previous event you've organised, you can choose Use a previous venue .
-Otherwise, simply type in the name of the venue (or you can put 'To be announced' if you're unsure still).
-The venue is address is optional, but is suggested so visitors to your page can see a map of where the event will be.
+Venue: If you've used Quicket before and this event is at the same venue as a previous event you've organised, you can choose Use a previous venue.

 Event listing: You'll need to select whether your event is Public or Private.
 Public events are searchable by anyone on Quicket or search engines such as Google.
 Private events are only visible to people who are given the event link.